CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Rebinding/DNS_Rebinding.md

 $ docker container restart 7835

 Step 2: Conduct the DNS rebinding.
-Our JavaScript code sends requests towww.attacker32.com, i.e., the requests will come back to the Attacker’s web server.
+Our JavaScript code sends requests to www.attacker32.com, i.e., the requests will come back to the Attacker’s web server.
 That is not what we want; we want the requests to go to the IoT server.
 This can be achieved using the DNS rebinding technique.
-We first map [http://www.attacker32.comto](http://www.attacker32.comto) the IP address of the attacker’s web server, so the user can get the actual page fromhttp://www.attacker32.com/change.
-Before we click on the button on the page, we remap thewww.attacker32.comhostname to the IP address of the IoT server, so the request triggered by the button will go to the IoT server.
+We first map [http://www.attacker32.comto](http://www.attacker32.comto) the IP address of the attacker’s web server, so the user can get the actual page from http://www.attacker32.com/change.
+Before we click on the button on the page, we remap the www.attacker32.comhostname to the IP address of the IoT server, so the request triggered by the button will go to the IoT server.
 That is exactly what we want.
-To change the DNS mapping, students can modify thezone_attacker32.comfile inside attacker’s nameserver container.
+To change the DNS mapping, students can modify the zone_attacker32.com file inside attacker’s nameserver container.
 The zone file can be found in the/etc/bindfolder.
 The following shows the content of the zone file.
 The first entry is the default Time-To-Live (TTL) value (seconds) for the response, specifying how long the response can stay in the DNS cache.
 This value may need to be modified.
 The